muxinc/mux-player-swift/README.md

 let examplePlayerViewController = preparePlayerViewController(playbackID: playbackID)
 ```

-When using the AVPlayerViewController convenience initializers provided the `MuxAVPlayerSDK` there are no required steps to enable Mux Data monitoring for video streamed from a Mux playback URL.
+When using the AVPlayerViewController convenience initializers provided the `MuxPlayerSwift` there are no required steps to enable Mux Data monitoring for video streamed from a Mux playback URL.
 Metrics and monitoring data will be routed to the same environment as the asset being played

 See the below section for how to route monitoring data to a specific environment key and how to change or customize metadata provided to tMux Data.